piersond/EDaH/README.md

 ## Code Overview

-The harmonization code is intentionally made up of a series of functions, designed to follow in sequence.
-The discrete functions aid and help limit errors when for adjusting or adding to the framework functionality, while also improving issues with debugging and code comprehension.
+Data harmonization is performed through a series of functions, designed to be performed in sequence (i.e., dependent on output from previous function calls).
+The use of stepwise discrete functions facilitates adjusting or adding to the framework functionality, while also improving debugging and code comprehension.

+## Key file

+[ADD INSTRUCTIONS FOR FILLING OUT A KEY FILE]

-## Example single function usage
+## Example of data harmonization with the compiled homog() function

 ```
 source("Homog_ftns.R")